LabCafe/DoorLock-2023/README.md

 </p>

 ## Introduction
-<p>DoorLock-2023 is an advanced door access control system, leveraging the capabilities of the ESP32 DevKit V4 and integrating with the Fabman API for robust access management.
+<p>DoorLock-2023 is an advanced door access control system, leveraging the capabilities of the ESP32 DevKit V4 and integrating with the Fabman API for access management.
 Designed for versatility, it works with any ESP32 module and is enhanced with an extendable antenna for improved WiFi connectivity.</p>

 ## Requirements
 <ul>